algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/Functional specification/FunctionalSpecificaction.md

 ### 3.2 - Non-goals
-- Multiplayer: isn't in our project, a 2 player mode won't be on the final game.
+- Multiplayer: a 2 player mode won't be on the final game.
 - Sales: The game will not be developed for commercial purposes; it will be created solely for enjoyment and entertainment.
 - Additional game modes: except from the other maze design, there won't be other gamemodes added to the game as we don't want to get too far of the maze action game genre.
 - Unentertainment: the game must be entertaining and not boring.